CS270 -- File Systems Class Project

 The final project is due at the end of the class.
 I will schedule a time slot to meet with each team during the class period on one of the following two days: You will present your file system and demonstrate your final project (this activity will take place in lieu of a final).
 The format for this evaluation is that you will provide me with access to your file system so that I can run a series of tests on it and to ask you questions about its response.

-For the demonstration, you will use a Eucalyptus VM and a 30GB volume that you will have formatted and mounted.
-My tests will assume that the file system has at least 30GB, and at least 20GB of usable space.
+For the demonstration, you will use your VM VM and 50GB volume that you will have formatted and mounted.
+My tests will assume that the file system has at least 30GB.
 You will

 During your assigned time slot, I will log in to your VM and run a series of test codes on your file system.
 Afterwards, you will make a brief presentation to the class about your file system development experience.